Hello, my name is Paul Kennedy

 That’s what we’re going to find out on this website.

-Bye the way, this ‘finding out’ will be a collaborative effort.
-I can’t do it all on my own
+By the way, this ‘finding out’ will be a collaborative effort.
+I can’t do it all on my own.

-As a once-upon-a-time management consultant, I know how to undertake research, research that will yield deep insights in whatever we need to know.
+As a once-upon-a-time management consultant, I know how to undertake research, research that will yield deep insights into whatever we need to know.

 But I need your help.
 So will I receive it?